Sj-Amani/LaneLines_AdvancedDetector/README.md

 The `challenge_video.mp4` video is an extra challenge which I tested on my pipeline under somewhat trickier conditions.
 My proposed pipline works on it, too.

 In this project, I used and improved the parts of this GitHub repo: https://github.com/georgesung/advanced_lane_detection.
+Compared to Georgesung, my code is more robust and can get good results for `challenge_video.mp4` (please see the output_video folder).
+Finally, please fell free and continue to develop this new code more and more.

 ## Dependencies